Deesaywhat/Sky-Orb-Collector_Gnana/README.md

 **This is the prompt I gave an AI engine as per the assignment requirements:**

-You are an expert web developer specializing in A-Frame and WebVR.
 I need you to build a complete, clean, and fully functional mobile VR game using A-Frame that works on desktop, mobile phones, and Google Cardboard-style VR.

-Game Title: "Sky Orb Collector"
+Game Title: Sky Orb Collector
 Game Concept:
 The player is placed in the center of a 3D sky environment.
 Floating orbs appear around the player.
 The player collects orbs by gazing at them (no hand controls).
 When the player looks at an orb for a short duration, the orb disappears and the score increases.